 A ganache is basically an emulsion, the combination of two ingredients that shouldn’t mix together, like oil and water.

-When the temperature of the ganache goes too high, you get a separation of the oil from the chocolate, creating grainy, broken or oily ganache, but don’t throw it out, all is not lost!
+When the temperature of the ganache goes too high, you get a separation of the oil from the chocolate, creating a grainy texture, or broken or oily ganache, but don’t throw it out, all is not lost!

 I like to use a silicone spatula when making ganache; it doesn’t whip it too much, and you can clean the sides of the bowl, incorporating all of the ingredients.
 The biggest tip is to not overheat the ingredients.
 Whisk well or stir well after each heating, the chocolate continues to melt even as you stir.